Eliseevsky grocery store

-This mansion, located in the historic center of Moscow on Tverskaya street, attracts visitors not only with its delicacies but also with its exquisite interiors and unique decoration.
-Entering this grocery store you feel like a guest at a reception in a rich, late 19th century palace.
+This old shop, located in the historic center of Moscow on Tverskaya street, attracts visitors not only with its delicacies but also with its exquisite interiors and unique decoration.
+Entering this grocery store you feel like a guest at a reception in a rich, late 19th-century palace.

 The mansion was bought by Grigory Eliseev, a tradesman of wine and colonial produce.
 The house was covered with scaffolding while being reconstructed.
 Some nimble people managed to peep at the building works and spread rumors of the construction of an Indian pagoda or a Moorish castle.
 But their surprise exceeded speculation when they saw "the temple of gluttony".

 The merchant Grigory Eliseev surprised the sophisticated Moscow audience not only with the splendor of interiors but also with the choice of new, unusual delicacies.

 Anchovies were an unusual novelty for Muscovites.
 They quickly became popular and fashionable.

 Truffles - French delicacy has always been and remains an expensive product.
 Thanks to Eliseev, Moscow gourmets had the chance to try truffles for the first time.

 Olive oil from Provence gained its popularity after it appeared on the shelves of a new deli.

 Extremely polite salespeople hurried to help their customers to make the best choice.
 Well-trained sales assistants could recognize their "visitors" not only by their face and their names but also by their preferences and taste.
 It was a must for them to speak several foreign languages.